Chow Ka Wa: Pontic

 Chow made his third leave from the First Division as he joined Second Division side Pontic in the 2010–11 season.
 As a key member in the team, he only missed one game throughout the season, helping the club gain promotion to the First Division.

 However, since Pontic failed to find sponsors, they lacked sufficient funds to run the club.
 As a result, Pontic announced they refused to promote to the First Division.
 Soon later, Pontic was punished and had their club qualification cancelled, meaning that they were not able to compete in every league and cup organised by the Hong Kong Football Association.
-Chow became Free Agent afterwards.
+Chow became a free agent afterwards.

 Southern

 Chow joined Second Division side Southern in the 2011–12 season.
 Under coaching of Fung Hoi Man, Chow was a usual starter for the club, featuring 20 league matches and scoring 2 goals.
 Southern successfully gain promotion to the First Division as they placed second in the league.

 The 2012–13 season was a year of breakthrough for Chow Ka Wa, as his impressive performance and co-operation with fellow team-mates Dieguito, Jonathan Carril and Ip Chung Long attracted people's eyes.
 He made a great impact on Southern's 8-game unbeaten in the league during the season.
 Unfortunately, Chow was injured in January and was forced to stay on the sidelines for two months.

 On 20 April 2013, he scored the winning goal in the 68th minute after being substituted in the 60th minute against South China, not just helping the club to win 3–2, but also helping them to secure the league 4th place.
 This was also Chow's first game after his recovery on his injury.
-This goal became more important as Southern qualified for the 2013 Hong Kong AFC Cup play-offs by finishing fourth in the league, as Kitchee won the FA Cup on 11 May 2013 after they had secure a place in the play-offs by finishing second in the league.
+This goal became more important as Southern qualified for the 2013 Hong Kong AFC Cup play-offs by finishing fourth in the league, as Kitchee won the FA Cup on 11 May 2013 after they had secured a place in the play-offs by finishing second in the league.